 We will use the applications to match mentors and mentees based on the type of KT work, language and time zone of the people involved.
 Once matched, mentors and mentees will each receive an information pack about the scheme, including advice on how the mentoring should run, where to get support, and your mentor / mentee contact information.
 It will be down to individual pairs of mentors and mentees to initiate contact and plan their sessions together.

 It’s likely that most mentoring will take place virtually; in other words, it will be through an online video conferencing platform such as Skype or Zoom.
-The mentor and mentee will arrange a time to talk for 60 to 90 minutes per month, and the scheme will run for six months between September 2019 until February 2020.
+The mentor and mentee will arrange a time to talk for 60 to 90 minutes per month, and the scheme will run for about six months.

 The mentor and mentee will talk through the KT activity/project, including parts which are proving difficult, and the mentor will use their experience to provide advice, suggestions and guidance based on their expertise of delivering similar projects.